-Orphan's pension: Each dependent child younger than age 16 (age 18 if a full-time student, no limit if disabled) receives 25% of the pension paid or payable to the deceased; 50% for a full orphan.
+Orphan's pension: Each dependent child younger than age 16 (age 18 if a full-time student, no limit if disabled) receives 25% of the pension the deceased received or would have been entitled to receive; 50% for a full orphan.

-Dependent parent's pension (in the absence of other eligible survivors): Each eligible parent receives up to 50% of the pension paid or payable to the deceased.
+Dependent parent's pension (in the absence of other eligible survivors): Each eligible parent receives up to 50% of the pension the deceased received or would have been entitled to receive.